 We have designed our executive compensation program to reward our executive officers, including our named executive officers, at a level consistent with our overall strategic performance and to provide remuneration sufficient to attract, retain and motivate them to exert their best efforts in the highly competitive environment in which we operate.
-We believe in providing competitive compensation packages consisting of a combination of base salaries, annual cash bonuses and long-term incentive opportunities in the form of equity awards that are earned over a multi-year period.
+We believe in providing a competitive compensation package to each of our executive officers, including our named executive officers, consisting of a combination of base salary, annual cash bonus opportunity and long-term incentive opportunities in the form of equity awards that are earned over a multi-year period.
 We believe the approach that has been adopted by our Compensation Committee, with an emphasis on variable cash compensation and equity awards, enables us to attract top talent, motivate successful short-term and long-term performance, satisfy our retention objectives and align the compensation of our executive officers with our performance and long-term value creation for our stockholders.

-In 2022, the Compensation Committee reviewed, and will continue to review, evaluate and modify, our executive compensation program to support the Company's business strategies and align our compensation program with executive compensation best practices, market trends and the success of our business.
+In 2023, the Compensation Committee reviewed, and will continue to review, evaluate and modify, our executive compensation program to support the Company's business strategies and align our compensation program with executive compensation best practices, market trends and the success of our business.